hannorein/rebound/docs/chaos.md

 REBOUND uses random numbers to initialize the variational particles.
 The initial seed is chosen based on the current time and the process id.
-This ensures the seed if different every time you run the simulation.
+This ensures the seed is different every time you run the simulation.
 See the discussion on [random sampling](c_randomsamplingfunctions.md) for more details.

 If you want to have reproducible result, you can specify the seed manually: